-Location: Proposed projects must conduct work within the Western SARE region of United States and awarded to an entity which has demonstrated fiscal responsibility and expertise in sustainable agriculture and is able and qualified to receive funds from the U.S. Government.
+Location: Proposed projects must conduct work within the Western SARE region of the United States, and be awarded to an entity that has demonstrated fiscal responsibility and expertise in sustainable agriculture and is able and qualified to receive funds from the U.S. Government.
 Projects should address needs within the Western SARE region.